 Services and Support for Post-COVID-19 Care

-- An initial video visit or telephone consult with an infectious disease specialist to review and discuss your health
+- An initial consult with an infectious disease specialist to review and discuss your health

 - Referrals to medical specialists who can comprehensively diagnose and treat your condition(s), including pulmonologists, cardiologists, neurologists, immunologists and mental health professionals